About The Duchess of Gloucester

 The Duke and Duchess of Gloucester have three children: The Earl of Ulster (Alexander Windsor), born in 1974, The Lady Davina Lewis, born in 1977 and The Lady Rose Gilman, born in 1980, all of whom are married and have children of their own.

-The Duchess of Gloucester supports The Queen in her role as Head of State by representing Her Majesty at events in the UK and abroad, as well as attending state and ceremonial occasions alongside other members of the Royal Family.
+The Duchess of Gloucester supported Queen Elizabeth in her role as Head of State by representing Her Majesty at events in the UK and abroad, as well as attending state and ceremonial occasions alongside other members of the Royal Family.
 Her Royal Highness also accompanies her husband The Duke of Gloucester on visits across the country.

 The Duchess attends a number of important Royal occasions each year, such as Trooping the Colour and Remembrance Day at the Cenotaph in central London.
-She will also accompany The Duke to important commemorations and services such as the Victory in Japan ceremony at St Martin in the Fields.
+She also accompanies The Duke to key commemorations and services such as the Victory in Japan ceremony at St Martin in the Fields.

-Her Royal Highness will also support The Queen at official engagements such as State Banquets, religious services, Garden Parties and receptions.
+Her Royal Highness also supported Queen Elizabeth at official engagements such as State Banquets, religious services, Garden Parties and receptions.
 At times, The Duchess accompanies The Duke of Gloucester on his official visits including those overseas.
 One of the first such visits was to Mexico in 1973.
 More recently, she attended the Inauguration of Pope Francis at the Vatican with The Duke of Gloucester in 2013.

 Charities and Patronages